flicstar/flicstar.github.io/editing/_posts/2022-01-20-tech-stack.md

 BUT, technical editors do need technical aptitude.
 Not only does it add to your [domain knowledge](https://flicstar.com/domain-knowledge), it makes you good at your job.
 If you feel comfortable with the technology you're working with, you can get straight to work adding value to a written piece.

+> Further reading: Check out this great post by Chris Ward on the Knowledge Owl blog [Tools for editing docs as code](https://www.knowledgeowl.com/home/toolsforeditingdocsascode).

 ---